 - Select Show more options from the context menu.

-- Wait for the burning process to complete.
+- Wait for the burn and optional verify phases to complete.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.